gfpkelly1986/beginners-bitcoin/README.md

 # Quality Commit Messages

 I noticed an error I made when commiting changes to the README file on the 22nd-5th-2022.
-I left the page numerous times to grab links for images from the repository assets folder and every time I left the page I comitted changes with poor descriptions of 'Update README.md'.
+I left the page numerous times to grab links for images from the repository assets folder and to see if my markdown was rendering as I expected.
+Every time I left the page I comitted changes with poor descriptions of 'Update README.md'.

 I realise these commits are poor quality and once I realised my error I changed my process of commiting to the README.
-I opened up a duplicate tab for grabbing the links and made more frequent descriptive commits.
+I opened up a duplicate tab for grabbing the links, and for checking how the markdown looked when applied to the README file I made more frequent commits.
 I was advised that changing the commit messages can interfere with the git history so I left them unchanged.
+I apologise for an confusion this may cause.

 # Design Process: